Canon 1300D vs 1Ds Mark III

 - More heavily discounted: Has been around for much longer (launched in August 2007).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark III emerges as the winner of the match-up (12 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark III emerges as the winner of the match-up (11 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 This is where reviews by experts come in.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 1300D»||o||73/100||4/5||3.5/5||4/5||Mar 2016||449||-||Canon 1300D|

 |Canon 1Ds Mark III«||-||+ +||4.5/5||-||-||Aug 2007||7,999||-||Canon 1Ds Mark III|

 |Canon 2000D« »||o||-||3.5/5||-||3.5/5||Feb 2018||449||Canon 2000D|

 |Canon G9 X Mark II« »||-||75/100||4.5/5||4.5/5||4.5/5||Jan 2017||529||Canon G9 X Mark II|